Skip to main content

 You can write custom health checks in both model deployments and chain deployments.

-Custom health checks are currently not supported in development deployments.
+Custom health checks aren’t supported in development deployments.

 Custom health checks in models